 Meqaris uses an INI file to hold the primary configuration, like database access settings, and a PostgreSQL database to hold the meeting resources (rooms and equipment), the booked meetings/events and some of the configuration.

-To override the default configuration file path, use the --conf
+To override the default configuration file path, use the --conf parameter,

 passing the path to the configuration file: